SheffAGN/LSST-AWS/createcluster.md

     [ebs ps1]
     shared_dir = /mnt/ps1
     ebs_volume_id = vol-xxxxxxxxxxxxxxxxx

+The config file consists of a number of sections, each of which is demarcated with a section name in square brackets:
 - The `[global]` section contains some general settings and also tells pcluster which cluster config to use (in this case, `default`), I suggest you keep these as they are for now.
 - The `[aws]` section tells pcluster which AWS region to launch the pcluster in.
 This *must* be the same region where you created the volumes in Part 3 of this tutorial.
 - The `[cluster default]` section contains many of the parameters that define the properties of the cluster.
 Here, the `default` is that referred to in the `[global]` section.